Amsterdam/public-eye/README.md

 ### Tagging View

-This view is specialied for dataset creation.
+This view is specialized for dataset creation.
 Users can tag images that then can be used for training in order to fine-tune the algorithms.

 ![Tagging View](./images/tagging-view.png)